 Straw purses and bags are souvenirs that you’ll see all over SE Asia.
 These come in a variety of shapes and sizes ranging from small clutches to large beach bags.
 And some come with various tassels glued on the side.

 You can purchase them for about half the price of similar bags on Amazon, just remember that they are fragile and aren’t exactly easy to get back home.
 Don’t make the same mistake I did – be sure that your phone will actually fit inside the bag before you purchase!

-The larger balloons that are shaped like a hot air balloon will run you 100,000 – 120,000 VND in the night market (~$4-6 USD) and a bit less as some of the shops around the Old Quarter.
+The larger balloons that are shaped like a hot air balloon will run you 100,000 – 120,000 VND in the night market (~$4-6 USD).
+It is a bit less than some of the shops around the Old Quarter.
 Of course, we would recommend purchasing from photogenic shops so you can leave with a cute photo and a fun Vietnamese souvenir!

 Cheesy?
 Yes.
 Worth it for a silly photo?
 Absolutely.

 Don’t ask us why, but you’ll see banana-themed attire all over Vietnam.
 And you’ll also see lots of couples wearing coordinating banana outfits while holding hands and wandering around the city.
 Buttondown shirts, lightweight dresses, and floppy hats are the most common items that you’ll see for sale in the markets of Hanoi, Hoi An, and Saigon.

 Definitely negotiate a good price on your new banana outfit.
 It’ll shrink after one wash and you’ll end up tossing it.
 None of the banana-themed pieces should run you more than $5 USD.